 - child custody and parenting time as well as child support

 - the division of community property including the disposition of the family home

 - division of any business or professional practice owned by either or both of the spouses

 In addition, retirement assets must be divided and appropriate Qualified Domestic Relations Order(s) or QDROs must be executed.
 The majority of couples who wish to end their marriage find it challenging to resolve differences surrounding one or more of the issues above leading to a case which is unresolved, languishing in the courts for more than a year.

 How do you know when to stop trying to get the divorce done yourself and get an attorney?
 From the outset, if you have children, a family home with equity, 401(k) or retirement assets or own an interest in a business you will need an experienced Certified Family Law Specialist at Burke & Domercq.
 If you are months into your divorce and are tired of standing in line at the Court’s free advice clinic before sunrise and missing a lot of work only to appear before the Court and be scolded about the lack of resolution of issues or the quality of your paperwork it is time to get help from Burke & Domercq.

-The partners at Burke & Domercq have each represented North County residents in divorce and family law proceedings for multiple decades.
+The partners at Burke & Domercq have each represented Carlsbad residents in divorce and family law proceedings for multiple decades.
 We understand most clients want to protect their goals and objectives while working to resolve areas of dispute in a timely and cost-effective manner.

 If you are considering a divorce or have already spent hours and hours attempting to complete it on your own we invite you to review the comments and recommendations of our clients and the legal industry and contact Burke & Domercq or call 760-712-3471 to schedule an appointment with one of our attorneys.